tsnellgrove/dark_castle3/doc/story.md

 'moat_get_crown_result':
     "With courage and boldness to spare you leap from the drawbridge into the murky waters of the Moat.
 A less resolute adventurer might have turned tail at the sight of the oncoming giant crocodile but not you Burt.
 Treading water with your feet you take a two-handed grip on your weapon and get ready to face your destiny.
 Just before reaching you the primitive reptile realizes that you are armed and ready to fight (crocs are famously near-sighted).
 In surprise and fear it belches up the contents of it's stomach - including the Royal Crown - and flees in fear.
 With a deft athleticism unlike anything you've ever displayed before today you stow your weapon, snag the Royal Crown before it sinkes, and in one smooth motion adroitly hoist yourself back onto the drawbridge one handed.
 The lads at the pub would fall over at the sight of your skill and courage! (though mind you, they fall over on a regular basis as it is)"

+'burt_show_guard_goblin_shiny_sword':
+    "The Guard Goblin's face turns ashen at the sight of the Shiny Sword.
+It trembles and takes a step back.",

 [A Cup of Tea]

 'cecily':